Bilinear biorthogonal expansions and the Dunkl kernel on the real line: Abstract

 \section{Abstract}

 We study an extension of the classical Paley-Wiener space structure, which is based on bilinear expansions of integral kernels into biorthogonal sequences of functions.
-The structure includes both sampling expansions and Fourier-Neumann type series as special cases.
-Concerning applications, several new results are obtained.
-From the Dunkl analogue of Gegenbauer's expansion of the plane wave, we derive sampling and Fourier-Neumann type expansions and an explicit closed formula for the spectrum of a right inverse of the Dunkl operator.
-This is done by stating the problem in such a way it is possible to use the technique due to Ismail and Zhang.
-Moreover, we provide a $q$-analogue of the Fourier-Neumann expansions in $q$-Bessel functions of the third type.
-In particular, we obtain a $q$-linear analogue of Gegenbauer's expansion of the plane wave by using $q$-Gegenbauer polynomials defined in terms of little $q$-Jacobi polynomials.
+The structure includes both sampling expansions and Fourier-Neumann type series as special cases, and it also provides a bilinear expansion for the Dunkl kernel (in the rank $1$ case) which is a Dunkl analogue of Gegenbauer's expansion of the plane wave and the corresponding sampling expansions.
+In fact, we show how to derive sampling and Fourier-Neumann type expansions from the results related to the bilinear expansion for the Dunkl kernel.